schneems/schneems/_posts/2017-06-28-how-to-write-a-lock-free-queue.md

 If this method was not atomic then after the check to see if the pointer matches the element we expect it to, another thread could modify the value, and then we would end up in an indeterminate state (a car crash).
 The atomic nature of the structure guarantees consistency even without a lock.

-It's not enough though to use an atomic API to remove locks, we also have to change our algorithm to account for any memory setting failures.
+It's not enough to use an atomic API to remove locks, we also have to change our data flow to account for any memory setting failures.
 In the enqueue operation, we need to add a new node to the tail.
 This is done in lfqueue here:

 ```c
 do {
   p = ctx->tail;

   if ( __sync_bool_compare_and_swap(&ctx->tail, p, tmpnode)) {
     p->next=tmpnode;
     break;